-- 11. POR: Soil porosity.
-If a soil horizon has less than 0.5% biopores >0.5 mm, a 'Y' will appear in this column. - 12.
-IMP: If the profile is impenetrable to rooting a 'Y' will appear in this column at the appropiate horizon. - 13.
-SPL: Slowly permeable layer.
-If the soil horizon is slowly permeable a 'Y' will appear in this column. - 14.
-CALC: If the soil horizon is calcareous, a 'Y' will appear in this column. - 15.
-Other notations available water capacity (in mm) adjusted for potatoes APP:
+11. POR: Soil porosity.
+If a soil horizon has less than 0.5% biopores >0.5 mm, a 'Y' will appear in this column.

+12. IMP: If the profile is impenetrable to rooting a 'Y' will appear in this column at the appropriate horizon.

+13. SPL: Slowly permeable layer.
+If the soil horizon is slowly permeable a 'Y' will appear in this column.

+14. CALC: If the soil horizon is calcareous, a 'Y' will appear in this column.

+15. Other notations

-APW: available water capacity (in mm) adjusted for wheat
+APW: available water capacity (in mm) adjusted for wheat APP: available water capacity (in mm) adjusted for potatoes

-MBW: moisture balance, wheat MBP:

-moisture balance, potatoes
+MBW: moisture balance, wheat MBP: moisture balance, potatoes